jmico/beekeeper/doc/Brokers.md

   users to do a checkout for example).
 But if this is not needed, access to the frontend broker itself can be restricted at discretion.

+- The authorization system implemented in workers is advisory only.
+It makes hard to execute a task with wrong permissions by mistake, but if a worker has write access to the backend bus it can easily override these restrictions and make any arbitrary request.

-- Remote users should never ever be allowed to connect to the backend broker.
+- Thus, remote users should never ever be allowed to connect directly to the backend broker.

 ### Mosquitto setup